distbit0/distbit.xyz/_posts/2025-05-03-kpi-vs-asset-futarchy.md

 1.  **Low Expected Asset Price Variation:** If the asset's price isn't expected to move dramatically during the Futarchy market's duration – specifically, if the total expected range (upside + downside) is less than 100% of the starting price.

     *   *Example:* If a token trades at $10 and is only expected to move between $9.50 (95%) and $10.50 (105%) during the market, Asset Futarchy is less efficient.
 It implicitly requires capital backing the potential price range all the way down to $0, even though the 0% to 95% range is considered irrelevant for this specific prediction.
-A KPI Futarchy could be designed to focus *only* on the 95%-105% range, requiring less collateral.
+A KPI Futarchy could be designed to focus *only* on the 95%-105% range, requiring less collateral, by setting the lower bound of the KPI range to $9.50 and the upper bound to $10.50.
+I.e. in asset futarchy the lower bound is always 0, whereas in KPI futarchy it can be set to any value.
     *   Conversely, if the price could swing widely, say between $7 (70%) and $18 (180%), Asset Futarchy becomes *more* capital efficient.
 It provides exposure to potential upside "for free" without needing additional collateral locked specifically for that higher range.

 2.  **Availability of a Less Noisy KPI:** If a KPI can be chosen that better isolates the proposal's specific impact from external 'noise' compared to the asset price.

     *   Asset prices react to many factors beyond the proposal in question: overall market sentiment, competitor actions, unrelated news, etc. This makes the asset price a 'noisy' indicator of the proposal's specific effect.
     *   KPI Futarchy allows selecting or constructing a KPI specifically designed to filter out most of this irrelevant noise.
 By reducing the KPI's variance caused by external factors, less collateral is needed to cover potential fluctuations.
 The collateral mainly needs to cover the variance expected from the proposal itself.
+        *   *Example:* Instead of using a KPI for "total revenue" (which behaves much like the asset price), one could use a KPI tracking only "revenue generated directly by the proposal under consideration," thus isolating the PnL more closely to the trader's prediction about that specific proposal.
     *   The capital efficiency of KPI Futarchy also depends on the chosen upper and lower bounds for the KPI.
 If the KPI is heavily influenced by external factors (high noise), wider bounds are needed, which reduces capital efficiency compared to bounds covering only the proposal's expected impact range.
 These bounds also determine which outcomes are captured; narrow bounds might distort the market price if the actual outcome falls outside the defined range.

 #### Capital Efficiency (With Liquidations/Leverage)